People who suffer addiction to drugs experience an increased risk of contracting an infectious disease for several reasons.

 Women who suffer addiction to drugs and engage in risky sexual behaviors are also much more likely to suffer bacterial vaginosis, yeast infections, urinary tract infections, and miscarriage.

 Several other infections can prey on people who suffer from addiction to drugs.
 Bacterial and fungal infections can develop at injection sites.
 Untreated, bacterial infections can become endocarditis, or an infection of the heart, which can cause inflammation and arrhythmia, and eventually cause a heart attack.
-Here are some of the drugs that people become addicted to and their associated infectious diseases.
+Here are some of the other infections and diseases that may occur from chronic drug use:

 - Staph infections, especially the very common Staphylococcus aureus, can infect injection sites for intravenous and intramuscular drug injections.
 Individuals who inject steroids or heroin are likely to develop staph infections, which can cause abscesses, pain as the infection spreads, tissue death, endocarditis, and septic shock.